-Our 2018 game at Old Trafford was a hugely enjoyable event for all involved and we'd like to say a massive thanks again to our Man Utd fans for their excellent efforts on the pitch and Football Aid's Patron Denis Law and United Legends Clayton Blackmore and Danny Webber for their fantastic support on the day.
+Our 2019 game at Old Trafford was a hugely enjoyable event for all involved and we'd like to say a massive thanks again to all our fans for their excellent efforts on the pitch and former United Striker Danny Webber for his fantastic support on the day.

 History & Background

 Manchester United hosted their first Football Aid event in 2002, with fans flying in from all corners of the globe to pull on the famous red shirt and grace the Old Trafford turf.
 United Legends Brian McClair and Bryan Robson were onside to thrill the fans with their skills in that 1st game and we've been fortunate to have the support of fellow Legends Clayton Blackmore, Denis Irwin, Lee Martin, Mickey Thomas, David May, Arthur Albiston, Wilf McGuinness and Danny Webber in our games since.

 In 2010 we were honoured to announce Denis Law, CBE as our new Patron and The King has been a regular fixture at our matches since.

 Our games at Old Trafford are organised in association with the Manchester United Foundation and we're extremely privileged to have their valuable support.

 Football Aid could certainly be described as a game of two halves.
 On one side we’re fulfilling fans’ lifelong ambitions to grace the hallowed turf at the club they support.
 At the same time, we’ve raised significant funds for a host of charity and community projects on a regional, national and international scale.
 This perfect balance is changing lives, making dreams come true and benefiting the beautiful game.
 To learn more about Football Aid and our parent charity Field of Dream please visit our About Us page.